-Until Access no longer holds more than 50% of the total combined voting power of our common stock, our Executive Committee, as the Company's governing body, will be vested with all of the powers of our board of directors (under applicable law) in the management of our business and affairs and will act in lieu of our board of directors to the fullest extent permitted by applicable law.
+Until Access no longer holds at least a majority of the total combined voting power of our common stock, our Executive Committee, as the Company's governing body, will be exclusively vested with all of the powers of our board of directors (under applicable law) in the management of our business and affairs and will act in lieu of our board of directors to the fullest extent permitted by applicable law.
+Prior to such time, any action by our board of directors will require the prior approval of the Executive Committee, except for matters that are required to be approved by the Audit Committee (or both the Executive Committee and the Audit Committee), or by a committee or sub-committee qualified to grant equity to persons subject to Section 16 of the Exchange Act for purposes of exempting transactions pursuant to Section 16b-3 thereunder, or as required under applicable law.

-Upon consummation of this offering, we expect the members of our Executive Committee to be Michael Lynton (chair), Len Blavatnik, Lincoln Benet and Donald A. Wagner.
+Prior to the consummation of this offering, we expect the members of our Executive Committee to be